DOCUMENTARY FILM & TV PRODUCTIONS

 The humanitarian, political and military drama caused by the massive use of chemical weapons

-against Iran by Saddam Hussein.
+against Iran by Saddam Hussein, as supported by the West.

 2013